Tire Identification & Tread Measurement

 With One-Shot Sidewall Enabled

-- The scanner will capture all enabled elements (DOT/TIN, Tire Size, Tire Make, Tire Model) in one step.
+- The scanner captures all enabled elements (DOT/TIN, Tire Size, Tire Make, Tire Model) in a single step.

-- Review or edit results before moving on.
+- Review or edit the captured information before continuing.

 Follow the on-screen overlay and prompts for correct positioning.
-If the scan fails or is inaccurate, adjust your angle or lighting and try again.
+Adjust your angle or lighting as needed to improve scan accuracy.

 With One-Shot Sidewall Disabled

-- The Tire Identification UI opens.
+- The Tire Identification screen opens.
 Each element enabled in your settings will appear.

 - DOT/TIN and Tire Size can be scanned using the scanner icon, or entered manually.